 A new beginning

 I made a mistake in college that I think many of us make.
 We see the corruption, moral hollowness, and lifelessness of economic discussion, especially in Western Civilization, and we assume this is just what “Economics” is.
 Dull.
 Analytical.
 Impenetrable.
 If we consider ourselves change agents, we write it off and focus on environmental studies or psychology or social work or any other type of “do-gooder” profession.

 But more and more, I see that at the core of ecological destruction, poverty, violence, mental illness, and so on, are economic realities that create those dynamics.
 When we value money above all else, everything else falls by the wayside.

-Economics is the gateway for how our society establishes its values on a practical level.
+Economics is the gateway to how our society establishes its values on a practical level.
 We need more economists, not less.
-We need more economists and businesspeople who who hold and uphold values of equity, peace, and sustainability.
-When these values become the mainstream, that’s when everything will begin changing.
+We need more economists and businesspeople who hold and uphold values of equality of opportunity, peace, and sustainability.
+When these values become the norm, everything will begin changing.
 We’ll see an economy that measures success by the well-being of actual people, not numbers on a spreadsheet.
 We’ll see an economy that manages itself for long-term success, not ephemeral, short-term gain.